federico-fogolari/pdb2S2/README.md

 pdb2S2 program takes in input 4 arguments:

-- the file name of a molecular dynamics trajectory in PDB format (each snapshot separated by MODEL/ENDMDL records).
+- the file name of a molecular dynamics trajectory or NMR conformational ensembles in PDB format (each snapshot separated by MODEL/ENDMDL records).

 - the name of the first atom of the vector for which S2 is computed.
 If this is located on the preceding residue the name is preceded by a "-".